AcumenNations/Best_Seller_Story_Teller/master_story.md

 responsibility."
 "Who exactly are these allies?" she asked.
 "You will know them when you hear them," Seraphel said cryptically.
 "The Memory Harp will help you attune to their resonance."
-Before she could ask more, a portal formed at the edge of the platform—water rising into an arch that shimmered like glass.
+Before she could ask more, a portal formed at the edge of the platform water rising into an arch that shimmered like glass.
 It rotated clockwise, forming a gateway to the surface.
 Lysandra stepped through and felt a familiar tug, like the sphere that had brought her down, only in reverse.
 She emerged on the shore of Santorini, the same spot where the sea had